Ihtishammehmood/Python/ML(Random Forest).md

 capped_df['equinox'] = one_hot_encoder.fit_transform(capped_df[['equinox']])
 ``````

-before proceeding, important liabrary needs to be imported
+before proceeding, important library needs to be imported

 ``````python
 from sklearn.preprocessing import OneHotEncoder
 ``````
 Different columns with object formant needs to be placed within the code as shown above.
 One Hot Encoding works well wiht only few categorical variables

 ## check for overfitting

-Over fitting is used when labes are not in balance
+Over fitting is used when labels are not in balance
 ``````python
 capped_df.pha.value_counts()/capped_df.shape[0]
 ``````
-by running this code we can see the following resuts like results
+by running this code we can see the following results

 PHA | Ratio
 ------- | -------
 0.0 | 0.997784
 1.0 | 0.002216

-it can be clearly seen that the precentage of 0.0(N) in 99% which is not good inorder to create a balance in predicted values folliwng line of code has been used:
+it can be clearly seen that the percentage of 0.0(N) in 99% which is not good in order to create a balance in predicted values following line of code has been used:

 ``````python
 from imblearn.over_sampling import SMOTE